University of the Pacific's mission is to provide a superior, student-centered learning experience integrating liberal arts and

 professional education and preparing individuals for lasting achievement and responsible leadership in their careers and communities.

-University of the Pacific was established by pioneer Methodist ministers in Santa Clara in 1851 as California's first chartered institution of higher learning.
+University of the Pacific was established by pioneer Methodist ministers in Santa Clara in July 1851 as California's first chartered institution of higher learning.
 Initially named California Wesleyan College, it petitioned the state to change its name to University of the Pacific one month after it was chartered.
-In the 160 years since then, Pacific has earned widespread recognition for its student-centered approach to education, its many firsts and innovations and the accomplishments of its 55,000 living alumni.
+Since then, Pacific has earned widespread recognition for its student-centered approach to education, its many firsts and innovations and the accomplishments of its alumni.

-As an innovator and leader in higher education, Pacific provided the West Coast with its first medical school in 1858 (which later became part of Stanford, and today is California Pacific Medical Center), its first coeducational graduating class in 1858, and its first conservatory of music in 1878.
-It was the nation's first to offer an undergraduate teacher corps program, the first to send an entire class to an overseas campus, the first to offer a four-year guarantee, and the first to establish a Spanish-speaking inter-American college.
+As an innovator and leader in higher education, Pacific provided the West Coast with its first medical school in 1858 (which later became part of Stanford, and today is California Pacific Medical Center), and its first conservatory of music in 1878.
+It became the state's first coeducational campus in 1871 and was the nation's first to offer an undergraduate teacher corps program, the first to send an entire class to an overseas campus, the first to establish a Spanish-speaking inter-American college the first to offer a four-year guarantee and the first to offer matching Cal Grants.

 In 1871, Pacific moved to San Jose and in 1896, it merged with Napa College.
 With its move from San Jose to Stockton in 1924, Pacific became the first private four-year university in the Central Valley.
 Shortly after occupying the new campus, Pacific established one of California's earliest schools of education.
 It was renamed the Gladys L. Benerd School of Education in 1992 in honor of the alumna's endowed gift.

 Pacific has enjoyed extraordinary stability in administration.
 Dr. Pamela A. Eibeck began her service in 2009 as only the sixth President since the University's move to Stockton in 1924 and the 24th since its founding in 1851.